MEDIA KIT

 Short Bio:

 Jen Ferguson (she/her) is Métis and white, an activist, a feminist, an auntie, and an accomplice armed with a PhD.
 She believes writing, teaching and beading are political acts.
 Her debut YA novel, The Summer of Bitter and Sweet (Heartdrum/HarperCollins) won a 2022 Governor General's Literary Award and is a 2023 Stonewall Honor Book.
-Jen's second YA novel with Heartdrum, Those Pink Mountain Nights, releases September 12, 2023.
+Jen's second YA novel Those Pink Mountain Nights has four starred reviews and is a Junior Library Guild Gold Selection.
+A Constellation of Minor Bears, about three teens grappling with balancing resentment against enduring friendship—and how to move forward with a life that’s not what they’d imagined, is a USA Today Bestseller.
+She is currently writing an adult speculative novel about the so-called end of the world.

 Long Bio:

-Jen Ferguson (she/her) is Métis/Michif and white Canadian settler, an activist, a feminist, an auntie, and an accomplice armed with a PhD in English and Creative Writing.
+Jen Ferguson (she/her) is Métis/Michif with historical ties to the Red River and white Canadian settler, an activist, a feminist, an auntie, and an accomplice armed with a PhD in English and Creative Writing.
 She believes writing, teaching and beading are political acts.
-Her debut YA novel The Summer of Bitter and Sweet (Heartdrum/HarperCollins) has seven starred reviews, won the 2022 Governor General's Literary Award for Young People's Literature--Text, is a 2023 Stonewall Honor Book, an NPR Best Book of 2022, a School Library Journal Best Young Adult Book of 2022, a Chicago Public Library Best Teen Fiction of 2022, a 2022 Horn Book FanFare Book, a Kirkus 2022 Best Young Adult Book, a 2023 White Pine Award Nominee, a 2022 Young Adult Golden Poppy Finalist and a 2023 Morris Award Finalist.
-Jen's second YA novel with Heartdrum, THOSE PINK MOUNTAIN NIGHTS, is about the hurt of a life stuck in past tense, the hum of connections that cannot be severed, and one week in a small snowy town that changes everything for three teens.
-It is forthcoming in Fall 2023.
-Jen's favorite ice cream flavor is mint chocolate chip and she always puts pineapple on pizza.
+Her debut YA novel The Summer of Bitter and Sweet has seven starred reviews, won the 2022 Governor General's Literary Award for Young People's Literature--Text, is a 2023 Stonewall Honor Book, an NPR Best Book of 2022, a School Library Journal Best Young Adult Book of 2022, a Chicago Public Library Best Teen Fiction of 2022, a 2022 Horn Book FanFare Book, a Kirkus 2022 Best Young Adult Book, a 2023 White Pine Award Nominee, a 2022 Young Adult Golden Poppy Finalist and a 2023 Morris Award Finalist.
+Jen's second YA novel, Those Pink Mountain Nights, is about the hurt of a life stuck in past tense, the hum of connections that cannot be severed, and one week in a small snowy town that changes everything for three teens.
+It has four starred reviews and is a Junior Library Guild Gold Selection.
+A Constellation of Minor Bears, about three teens grappling with balancing resentment against enduring friendship—and how to move forward with a life that’s not what they’d imagined, is a USA Today Bestseller.
+She is currently writing an adult speculative novel about the so-called end of the world.
+Jen's favorite ice cream flavor is mint chocolate chip, she always puts pineapple on pizza, and candy-covered chocolate belongs in trail mix.

 Her first book for adults, Border Markers, a collection of interrelated flash fiction stories, is out now with NeWest Press.
 Her essay "Off Balance" was selected for the Best Canadian Essays 2020 and her novella "Missing" won The Malahat Review’s 2022 Novella Prize.

 Jen lives on the traditional and unceded territories of the Meskwaki, the Báxoje and Očhéthi Šakówiŋ nations, and teaches fiction writing, among other things, at Coe College.
-You can reach her on twitter at @jennyleeSD or through her contact page.
+You can reach her through her contact page.

 For Canadian publicity inquires, please contact Rebecca Silver, Publicist at HarperCollins Canada.

-For US publicity inquires, please contact Anna Bernard, Publicity Manager at HarperCollins.
+For US publicity inquires, please contact HarperCollins USA and Jenny Lu, Publicity Manager.

 For film and media rights inquires, please contact Katrina Escudero at Sugar23.